tanmaster/light-control/README.md

 This software will control a generic [light strip monitor backlight](https://www.amazon.de/dp/B0F53TVYZL) frequently found on amazon.

+Disclaimer:
+This software has been manually verified only on the specific hardware described above (Vendor ID: `0x1A86`, Product ID:
+`0xFE07`, 80-LED variant).
+Use this tool at your own risk; transmitting raw byte commands to USB HID devices carries a small but inherent risk of causing permanent hardware failure (bricking).

 ### installation

 install uv based on platform (command below is for macOS, for others